 The city’s 19th-century synagogue, named “The Temple” is located in the area as well as a number of restaurants and shops selling Kosher, Jewish Roman and Roman food.

-Today, despite its unhappy history, the Jewish Ghetto is now one of Rome’s most beautiful neighbourhoods that worth to be visited in the easy-going happy lifestyle, which is famous for.
+Today, despite its unhappy history, the Jewish Ghetto is one of Rome’s most beautiful neighbourhoods that worth to be visited.

 Head to the restaurant and meet the Chef ready for you to reveal secrets and recipes.

-This is a hands-on class, but if you’d just like to be a spectator you can relax, watching her working, with a glass of wine.
+This is a hands-on class, but if you’d just like to be a spectator you can relax, watching the chef working, with a glass of wine.

 You’ll learn to make home-made pasta from scratch, cleaning and preparing seasonal vegetables to fry, creating a simple and tasting dessert that all roman grandmas used to cook for local kids.

-Learning history and legend around the Jewish quarter and its unique food style and lots of chatting.
+Learning history and legend around the Jewish quarter and its unique food style.

 Seasonal food is a must in Rome, in the winter class, you’ll have the opportunity to learn how to peel artichokes to be cooked at the Jewish Style, one of the highlights of Roman cuisine.